netham45/screamrouter/readme.md

 * Install requirements.txt through either pip or your package manager of choice
 * Command line ffmpeg
 * ScreamRouter is Linux only.
 It should run in WSL2.
 Windows compatibility may be reviewed in the future.
+* ScreamRouter is configured to use SSL.
+See src/constants/constants.py to set the path to your certificate.
+In the future ScreamRouter will be configure to automatically generate a self-signed SSL certificate if none is present.

 # Note on installing Scream